Twinning Outfits Not A Fashion Faux Pas In Milan

 Later Wednesday at Roberto Cavalli, a blonde woman in a long flowy gown printed with lemons from designer Fausto Puglisi's 2024 Resort collection smiled coyly for the cameras.

-Nearby, another guest pouted and posed in a bodysuit sewn of cheetah fabric -- a mainstay of the brand.
+Nearby, another guest pouted and posed in a bodysuit sewn of cheetah fabric - a mainstay of the brand - that left little to the imagination.

 But those not the only lemons and animal prints in the room.